 This simple and meaningful criterion - on how to judge an action as “evil” through the intention to do harm - becomes also useful for us to aid in the definition of action as being “good”.

 Based on logical negation to the statement “evil is the intent to do harm” – we get: “good is the intent to remove harm”.
 Everyone understands this.
-We call a doctor, a nurse or a medicine – as being “good”, because their action is based on removing harm.
+We call a someone like a doctor, a nurse or a medicine – as being “good”, because their action is based on removing harmful experience or suffering.